 Ozone therapy has a wide range of uses in biological dentistry.
 New treatments are advancing in the use of ozone to whiten teeth instead of using bleaches.
 And entire mouth ozone therapy sessions are being further developed for controlling gum disease, reducing cavities and reducing infection and inflammation.
 It is changing the way dentists fix teeth and aiding the biological dental field to maintain our oral health in so many important ways.

-At Dr. Roze & Associates, we are committed to providing patients with the latest biological technologies and methods to maintain excellent oral health and offer natural and conservative treatments in oral hygiene.
+At DR. ROZE BIOHEALTH, we are committed to providing patients with the latest biological technologies and methods to maintain excellent oral health and offer natural and conservative treatments in oral hygiene.
 If you require preventative or restorative treatment, ozone dental therapy is one way on this path of holistic dental health.
 We are a team of highly skilled and trained specialists that are passionate about biological, preventative oral health.

 HISTORY OF OZONE THERAPY

 - Christian Friedrich Schönbein (1840), a German Chemist, is regarded as the Father of ozone therapy.

 - In 1857 Joachim Hänsler, a German physicist and physician, along with German physician, Hans Wolff, developed the first ozone generator for medical use [2–4].

 - The Institute for Oxygen Therapy – Healing was formed in Berlin and the man credited with founding naturopathy, Dr. Benedict Lust, began practicing in New York, and wrote many articles on ozone.